 Calling all readers!

-It’s a day of rejoicing because the Summer Reading Challenge 2020 is here!
-If you can believe it, this is the fifth summer of the challenge.
+It’s a day of rejoicing because the Summer Reading Challenge 2022 is here … or the Winter Reading Challenge for my Southern Hemisphere friends!
+If you can believe it, this is the seventh summer of the challenge.

 - Many categories will be similar because reading is reading.
 But you will notice a few new gems

 - Counting a book of more than 700 pages as two books.

 - Choosing a penalty book within the first week of the challenge.
 A penalty book or category is one you declare to yourself I will read or be penalized.
 The last four summers I’ve selected a penalty book and it worked!
 I read books I’d been meaning to read for ages and I am all the richer for reading them.
 This year Dutch: A Memoir of Ronald Reagan by Edmund Morris is my penalty book.
 Can I tell you how many years I’ve meant to read this book?!
 I think the answer is 20 years.
 This is the summer!

 - Like previous years, if you do not read your “penalty” book, you will subtract two books from your total.

 - All who comment between August 11-15th with the names of the books they read will be entered to win one of ten $10 Amazon gift cards.